Thursday, November 3, 2011

 My support group was ambitious and knows the city well, so in my 3 NYC marathons, they met me in 3 places, at Miles 14, 18 and 23:

-A. Long Island City (approx 13.5 miles) on Vernon Blvd.
-Between 47th and 48th (on the right hand side of the runners), right outside the Vernon/Jackson stop on the 7 train.
+A. Long Island City (approx 13.5 miles) on Vernon Blvd. and 47th Rd. (on the left-hand side of the runners, in front of Woodbines), a few blocks away from the Vernon/Jackson stop on the 7 train.

-B. Then, they took the 7 towards Times Square and switched at Grand Central to the Lexington Line UPTOWN 6 local to 103rd St and walked back to 101st St, and met me on the northwest corner (runner’s left side) of 101st and First Avenue (Mile 18).
-They go to 101st because First Avenue is very, very crowded, particularly at the streets of the subway stops; consider going even further uptown.
+B. After they saw me there, they took the 7 train towards Times Square and switched at Grand Central to the Lexington Line Uptown 6 local to 110th St and met me on the northwest corner (runner’s left side) of 110th and First Avenue (Mile 18).
+They go to 110th because First Avenue is very, very crowded lower down, particularly around the streets that correspond to subway stops.
+Consider going even further uptown.

-The bad part is (1) they have to move quickly to get from stop 1 to 2; if the runners moves at a 9 minute pace (4 hour marathon), it's only about 38 minutes, and they have to take the 7, switch to the 6, then walk 3 avenues east and 5 blocks north; but it is doable, my family has done it 3x, with kids in tow, and never missed me; and (2) it is a LONG walk - about 2.5 miles - from 101 and Fifth across the park to CPW and down to the meeting area around 77th St. It will take them about 50 minutes, while you'll finish about 30 minutes later at a 10 minute pace, so they won't find you till 20 minutes after you finish; but that's OK, you need the time to recover.
+The bad part is you have to move fairly quickly to get from stop 1 to 2; if the runners runs a 9 minute pace (4 hour marathon), it's only about 38 minutes, and you have to take the 7 train, switch to the 6 train, then walk 3 avenues east; but it is entirely doable, my family has done it 3x, with kids in tow, and never missed me, and I did it last year in support of a friend and got to the First Ave spot way before she did.

-A less ambitious plan would be to see your runner in LI City and then take the 7 to the R train in Times Square; then take the R uptown to 59th and Lexington, walk up to 6th Avenue and watch you in Mile 25 along Central Park South; then it will only be about a one mile walk to where your runner exits the park.
+A less ambitious plan would be to see your runner in LI City and then take the 7 to the R train in Times Square; then take the R uptown to 59th and Lexington, walk up to 6th Avenue and watch your runner in Mile 25 along Central Park South; then it will be about a one-mile walk to where your runner exits the park.

 #3 Come bearing gifts

-It is very likely that all your marathoner needs from you is a big smile and a few words of encouragement, and if they see you in a very crowded area, they won't be able to get very close to you, so they will just run by.
-There is a small chance they will have a desperate look on their face, praying that you have in your possession whatever it is that they need.
-It may be (in the order or likelihood) vaseline, pretzels, a bandage to cover a blister, an extra gel pack (ask them), something - anything - to sip that does not taste like lemon-lime gatorade, a hat, fresh pair of socks, $20 or a metro card in case they continue to falter, etc. Be prepared, and you'll be a hero if they need you, but know they probably won't, and don't be insulted if they just blow by.
-This is their moment.
+Your marathoner may need nothing other than a big smile and a few words of encouragement.
+There is a reasonable chance they will have a desperate look on their face, praying that you have whatever they need.
+It may be (in order of likelihood) Vaseline, pretzels, a band-aid, an extra gel pack, something to sip that does not taste like lemon-lime gatorade, a hat or gloves, a fresh pair of socks, $20 or a metro card, etc. Be prepared, and you'll be a hero if they need you, but know they probably won't, and don't be insulted if they just blow by you.

 #4 Please don't tell runners they are "almost finished" unless you are at Mile Marker 26.

-#5 If you are crossing the race route at any point, PLEASE do not walk directly across the route, at a 90 degree angle, and do not cross in a pack.
+#5 If you are crossing the race route at any point, PLEASE do not walk directly across the route, and do not cross in a pack.
 Cross diagonally, alone.

-• Crossing straight across the street is extremely dangerous for you and the runner, as they do not see you until they are right on you; I have seen quite a few wipeouts as a result of this behavior, including one that cost an older woman a Starbucks latte grande.
-In one race, a young girl half my size literally stepped on my shoe; I never saw her, and had I been running 5 seconds a mile faster, it would have been disastrous for both of us.
+• Crossing straight across the street is extremely dangerous for you and the runner, as they do not see you until they are right on you; I have seen quite a few wipeouts as a result of this behavior, including one that cost an older woman a Starbucks latte grande and a lot of dignity.

 • When you do this in a pack, you are all but guaranteed to seriously impact a runner.